Achievable logoAchievable logo

 Cell signaling and signal transduction

-Cell signaling and signal transduction: Signal transduction is the process of signal transmission from the cell surface receptors to intracellular targets.
-In most cases, the signal is amplified while it is transmitted intracellularly.
-The initial signal will be in the form of a hormone, growth factor, cytokine, neurotransmitter, drug, etc. The following patterns of signal transmission are seen at a cellular level:
+Cell signaling and signal transduction: Signal transduction is the process of transmitting a signal from a cell-surface receptor to intracellular targets.
+In most cases, the signal is amplified as it moves through the cell.
+The initial signal is typically a hormone, growth factor, cytokine, neurotransmitter, drug, etc. The following patterns of signal transmission are seen at the cellular level:

-i) G protein coupled receptors or GPCR: G proteins are intracellular signaling proteins which can bind GTP (hence the name).
-They have inherent GTPase activity, which can convert GTP to GDP.
-Heterotrimeric or three-component G-proteins consist of an alpha subunit G alpha, that binds and hydrolyzes GTP and beta and gamma subunits that inhibit G alpha, but can also participate in signaling reactions.
+i) G protein coupled receptors or GPCR: G proteins are intracellular signaling proteins that bind GTP (hence the name).
+They also have intrinsic GTPase activity, meaning they can hydrolyze GTP to GDP.

-Three types of Galpha subunits are present - Gs, Gq and Gi.
-Gs and Gq activate downstream enzymes while Gi inhibits the activity of downstream enzymes.
-The three subunits utilize specific enzymes to produce second messengers which further transmit the signal.
+Three types of G alpha subunits are present: Gs, Gq and Gi.
+Gs and Gq activate downstream enzymes, while Gi inhibits downstream enzyme activity.
+These subunits act through specific enzymes to generate second messengers that carry the signal forward.

 Enzymes and second messengers associated with G alpha subunits